raspy135/Qun-mk2/README.md

 ## SYS:SYSTEM
 System Setting is the setting that is not included in the patch setting.
-To change the parameter, press the one of 8 buttons and rotate the dial.
+To change the parameter, press the one of 8 buttons and turn the dial.

 Button | Function